 Arts Advocacy Day: The National Arts Action Summit is your opportunity to receive crucial advocacy training from experts in the field and then put that training into practice.
 Hosted by Americans for the Arts in partnership with over 85 national arts organizations, Arts Advocacy Day is the largest gathering of its kind, bringing together a broad cross section of America's cultural and civic organizations.
 Grassroots advocates from across the country come to Washington, DC to meet with their members of Congress to garner support for issues like arts education policy, the charitable tax deduction, and funding for the National Endowment for the Arts.

-On Monday, March 7, 2016, join hundreds of your colleagues from across the country for interactive advocacy training and peer-to-peer learning and networking.
-That evening, get inspired by our Nancy Hanks Lecture on Arts & Public Policy at the Kennedy Center.
+On Monday, March 7, 2016, hundreds of arts advocates from across the country convened for interactive advocacy training and peer-to-peer learning and networking.
+That evening, attendees were inspired by our Nancy Hanks Lecture on Arts & Public Policy at the Kennedy Center.

-Then, on Tuesday, March 8, 2016, after the Congressional Arts Kick Off, you’ll meet with your congressional representatives to share your story about the impact and transformative power that the arts have in your community.
+Then, on Tuesday, March 8, 2016, after the Congressional Arts Kick Off, advocates met with their congressional representatives to share their stories about the impact and transformative power that the arts have in their communities.